Phytochemical foods

 For example elderly women who drink at least three cups of black tea a day are one-third less likely to suffer from a hip fracture compared to those who drink it only occasionally; that is massive.

-Disturbingly, adding milk completely blunts the way in which black tea dilates our blood vessels[1]; and possibly the effect on our bones.
+Disturbingly, adding milk completely blunts the way in which black tea dilates our blood vessels[1]; and possibly the protective effect on our bones.

 These are delicious foods; we should all be indulging ourselves daily in at least of four of these treats.
 Feast on them.